SirrorsMoore1975/SirrorsMoore1975/README.md

 <i> - yukinoyoru darewomominai kutsunohie</i>
 </div>
 <br>

-<div>(bio:)The name `SirrorsMoore1975` came from the case name `Sirros v.
-Moore 1975` [^1], where the Plaintiff sued the Defendents, a circuit judge and a police officer, for an order the Plaintiff believed the Defendants do not have the jurisdiction to execute</div>
+(bio:)The name `SirrorsMoore1975` came from the case name `Sirros v.
+Moore 1975` [^1], where the Plaintiff sued the Defendents, a circuit judge and a police officer, for an order the Plaintiff believed the Defendants do not have the jurisdiction to execute
 <br>
 ### Status